369gtech/Destiny-Of-The-Universe-Missions/README.md

 # Destiny Of The Universe Missions

-Welcome to Destiny Of The Universe Alpha Missions which are a way for players to earn while they battle.
+Welcome to Destiny Of The Universe Missions which are a way for players to earn while they battle.
 Missions once started are informative and can last from a couple of minutes to 2 Weeks.
 This is going to be another opportunity for players to earn at the same time they are battling in the game.
 If your a player you would definitely be into buying land and special multi-mission NFT's so you can do more than one mission to layer your earnings capacity.

-Destiny Of The Universe Alpha Missions will include;
+<h2>Alpha Missions</h2>
+<p>Alpha Missions will include: will include:</p>
 <ul>
   <li>Daily Missions</li>
   <p></p>